Luis Hernández (footballer, born 1989): Málaga

 On 24 January 2017, after spending just six months in England, Hernández returned to Spain and its top level to join Málaga on a three-and-a-half-year deal for an undisclosed fee.
 He made his debut three days later in a 1–1 draw away to Osasuna, and scored his first goal for the club on 14 May in another away fixture, 2–2 against Real Sociedad.

 Hernández scored his second goal for the team on 12 June 2019, in a 4–2 defeat to Deportivo de La Coruña in the first leg of the promotion play-offs semi-final.
 He also took part in the second match, a 1–0 loss.

 Along with seven other first-team players, Hernández was released on 3 October 2020 due to a layoff.

 Maccabi Tel Aviv

 Hernández joined Maccabi Tel Aviv on 5 October 2020, agreeing to a one-year contract with an option to extend a further season.
 His team came runners-up in the Israeli Premier League in his first season, and he also scored in extra time to help them defeat Hapoel Tel Aviv 2–1 in the final of the State Cup.

 Cádiz

 On 31 January 2022, Hernández returned to Spain and its top tier after signing a 18-month deal with Cádiz.
+He suffered a knee injury in January 2024, one that forced him to retire in September of the following year aged 36.